 We have some fun projects to do in the garden with your kids, why not have a look at what we have in our Little Growers section

 There is still a risk of frost until well into May, so stick to frost hardy bedding plants like pansies, violas and carnations, that will add a lovely splash of colour to your garden.
 They work as well in pots as in your flower beds, or even as hanging baskets.

 Sometimes, simplicity is the best, and planting one plant in a pot can be really striking.
 For some lovely seasonal colour, why not try planting a senetti – they give you a fantastic burst of colour.
 To make sure you get the best value of them, pinch off the flowers once they are done, as that sends a signal to the plant that it has to make more flowers!

 Perennials and Shrubs

 A fantastic addition to your garden is a perennial wallflower, (Erysimum) of which ‘Bowles’s Mauve’ is one of the best known.
 This is an easy to grow plant that is nearly always in flower, and bees love it, so what’s not to like about it.
-It’s one of those banker plants that you can build your garden around, and you get them in a range of colours too.
+It’s one of those banker plants that you can build your garden around, and you can get them in a range of colours too.
 Fleabane (Erigeron glaucus 'Sea Breeze') also fits in to the ‘must-have perennial category’ for your garden as well, it’s evergreen and flowers all summer.
 It likes a sunny spot.
-Other plants to get in at this time of the year are phormiums (for height) and heucheras, whose colourful leaves in a variety of colours brighten up you garden in groups of 3-5.
+Other plants to get in at this time of the year include phormiums (for height) and heucheras, whose colourful leaves in a variety of colours brighten up your garden in groups of 3-5.

 Find out more about perennials in our Perennial Grow Guide